Dialexio/OTA-Catalog-Parser/README.md

 ### Required Arguments
 * `-d <device>` specifies what device you're looking for.
 This argument is looking for a value like "iPad2,3" or "iPod7,1."
 (If you do not know what value to use, you may refer to the identifiers listed on [The iPhone Wiki](https://www.theiphonewiki.com/wiki/Models).)
 * `-f <file>` specifies the location of the OTA update catalog.
 This may be either an XML file saved on your computer, or a mesu.apple.com URL.
 * `-m <model>` specifies what device you're looking for.
 This argument is looking for a value like "N71AP" or "N66mAP."
-(If you do not know what value to use, you may refer to the internal names listed on [The iPhone Wiki](https://www.theiphonewiki.com/wiki/Models).) __This argument is required only if you are looking for OTA updates for the iPhone 6S, 6S Plus, or iPhone SE, or for Pallas requests.
-It is ignored for all other devices.__
+(If you do not know what value to use, you may refer to the internal names listed on [The iPhone Wiki](https://www.theiphonewiki.com/wiki/Models).)
-* `-pb <build>` specifies the build that you are starting a query of Pallas requests from.
+* `-pb <OS build>` specifies the build that you are starting a query of Pallas requests from.
 Both this and `-pv` are required for querying Pallas requests only.
-* `-pv <version>` specifies the version that you are starting a query of Pallas requests from.
+* `-pv <OS version>` specifies the version that you are starting a query of Pallas requests from.
 Both this and `-pb` are required for querying Pallas requests only.

 ### Optional Arguments
 * `-b` specifies that you would like to see beta releases.
 By default, this program does not display beta releases.